MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concept-reserved-pricing.md

 ## Reservation discount

 You may save up to 65% on compute costs with reserved instances.
-In order to find the discount for your case, please visit the [Reservation blade on the Azure portal](https://aka.ms/reservations) and check the savings per pricing tier and per region.
+In order to find the discount for your case, visit the [Reservation blade on the Azure portal](https://aka.ms/reservations) and check the savings per pricing tier and per region.
 Reserved instances help you manage your workloads, budget, and forecast better with an upfront payment for a one-year or three-year term.
 You can also exchange or cancel reservations as business needs change.

 ## Determine the right server size before purchase

 The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed servers within a specific region and using the same performance tier and hardware generation.

-For example, let's suppose that you are running one general purpose Gen5 – 32 vCore PostgreSQL database, and two memory-optimized Gen5 – 16 vCore PostgreSQL databases.
-Further, let's supposed that you plan to deploy within the next month an additional general purpose Gen5 – 8 vCore database server, and one memory-optimized Gen5 – 32 vCore database server.
-Let's suppose that you know that you will need these resources for at least one year.
+For example, let's suppose that you're running one general purpose Gen5 – 32 vCore PostgreSQL database, and two memory-optimized Gen5 – 16 vCore PostgreSQL databases.
+Further, let's suppose that you plan to deploy within the next month another general purpose Gen5 – 8 vCore database server, and one memory-optimized Gen5 – 32 vCore database server.
+Let's suppose that you know that you need these resources for at least one year.
 In this case, you should purchase a 40 (32 + 8) vCores, one-year reservation for single database general purpose - Gen5 and a 64 (2x16 + 32) vCore one year reservation for single database memory optimized - Gen5.

 ## Buy Azure Database for PostgreSQL flexible server reserved capacity